Auto Insurance in Michigan

 The Basic No-Fault Policy You Must Buy Has Three Parts:

 1. Personal Injury Protection (PIP)

-If you are hurt in an auto accident, this part of your no-fault policy will pay all reasonably necessary medical expenses with no maximum limit.
+If you are hurt in an auto accident, this part of your no-fault policy will pay all reasonably necessary medical expenses up tot the state limited on your policy.
 It will also pay up to 85% of the income you would have earned if you had not been hurt, for up to three years.
 However, the amount that you would be paid for lost income is limited and the limit is revised annually.
 Effective 10/1/18, the maximum is $5,700 per month.
 If you are killed in an accident, your policy will pay your family up to $5,700 per month for three years, depending upon what they would have received from your earnings and fringe benefits.
 In addition, you are entitled to “up to” $20 per day in replacement services.
 This is to pay for routine household services which injured persons are no longer able to provide for themselves or their families, such as housekeeping and yard work.